Jimmyzx/gotfireandice/README.md

 4. **Load More Functionality**: The ability to load more characters or houses as the user scrolls for an extended list.

+5. **Audio Accompaniment:** Immerse yourself in the Game of Thrones experience with an audio track playing in the background.

 ## User Flow

 1. **Homepage**: Users land on the homepage, where they can see a list of characters and houses.